AjnasNB/SQL-Magic/README.md

 <h1 align="center" style="color:green;">SQL Magic</h1>

+# Automatic SQL Query Generator

+This project is created by Ajnas N B

 ## Overview

 SQL Magic is a powerful query generator designed to create SQL queries based on the questions you ask.
 With the ability to understand context and intention, it can effortlessly generate complex SQL queries with just a few prompts.